Linguistic performance: Competence versus performance

+In general, performance-based explanations deliver a simpler theory of grammar at the cost of additional assumptions about memory and parsing.
+As a result, the choice between a competence-based explanation and a performance-based explanation for a given phenomenon is not always obvious and can require investigating whether the additional assumptions are supported by independent evidence.
+For example, while many generative models of syntax explain island effects by positing constraints within the grammar, it has also been argued that some or all of these constraints are in fact the result of limitations on performance.

+Related distinctions

 Published in 1916, Ferdinand de Saussure's Course in General Linguistics describes language as "a system of signs that express ideas". de Saussure describes two components of language: langue and parole.
 Langue consists of the structural relations that define a language, which includes grammar, syntax and phonology.
 Parole is the physical manifestation of signs; in particular the concrete manifestation of langue as speech or writing.
 While langue can be viewed strictly as a system of rules, it is not an absolute system such that parole must utterly conform to langue.
 Drawing an analogy to chess, de Saussure compares langue to the rules of chess that define how the game should be played, and parole to the individual choices of a player given the possible moves allowed within the system of rules.